RosstheRoss/wwb/README.md

 ### My current record

 Using this program, a computer managed to go at least 15 trillion turns overnight with a high score of 17.
-The game runs about 150-200 million turns a second on my Ryzen 9 5900X running Arch Linux on WSL.
+The game runs about 150-200 million turns a second on my AMD Ryzen 9 5900X running Arch Linux on WSL.
 Running it on Windows on the same machine was about the same.

+This program is single-threaded as the collision detection mechanic requires the two threads to essentially take turns as well as the fact that the game state is shared between the two threads.
+Performance gains are likely minimal and might even be negative, though I have not tested this.

 #### Exact info